yay135/DiffuCpG/readme.md

 ### 4.2 Generate sample
 Use script "generate_samples.py" to generate samples for training and testing.
 The model can not directly read and impute a methylation array file.
 Instead, each methylation array is divided into windows, each window is 1kb (1000 base pairs) in length, and each training testing sample is generated from a window.
 Each sample contains at least 5 channels. the first 4 is the sequence one-hot encoding, the 5th is the methylation data.
 If a base pair location is not a CpG location, the methylation data value for it is "-1".
 If a CpG's methylation data is missing or waiting for imputaion, its value is also "-1".
 Other biological data can be added as extra channels.

-#### 4.2.1 Generate sample options
 '-d' or '--folder': specify raw data folder
 '-i' or '--index' : which column in a raw file is the methylation array
 '-t' or '--tol' : how many missing methylation value is tolerated